-26 – Why there’s hope for chronic depression and why labels such a “treatment-resistance” don’t help at all!
+26: Why there’s hope for chronic depression and why labels such as “treatment-resistance” don’t help at all!

 - Gemma Gladstone

 In today’s episode, Gemma does a solo show and goes on a bit of a rant.
 She shares her experience and impressions of working with clients who have had the unfortunate experience if being ‘diagnosed’ with “treatment-resistant depression”.
 Gemma believes this is a dangerous and disempowering label which does nothing to help people get to the bottom of what’s driving their depression.

 Gemma has been doing therapy with people in a clinical practice setting since 2001.
 In 2005, she finished an eleven-year association with a tertiary referral clinic for mood disorders, where she worked in various positions in a clinical research capacity. those During those eleven years, Gemma came in contact with hundreds of people referred for depression.
 Many of those patients had some type of mood disorder, like major depressive or bipolar disorder, and they were often referred to as treatment-resistant.

 In this episode, she shares her thoughts centering around people coming to therapy when they have been spending years and years struggling with a mood disorder-like chronic depression or recurrent bouts of a major depressive episode.
 She talks mainly about the psychological nature and the psycho-social aspects of depression.

 - Gemma always encourages people with depression to explore whatever will work for them.

 - Gemma explains why she has a problem with giving people the label of Treatment-Resistant Depression.

 - There are several psychological or schema-driven risk factors that people have not previously thought about that could be driving their chronic or recurrent low mood.

 - Gemma looks at the issue of biological versus non-biological, which raises the issue of so-called melancholic depression versus non-melancholic depression.